waibazen/Southern_Water_Corp_Case_Study/README.md

 <li>Engineered and analysed dataset feature columns like Correlation matrix,Outliers,Quartiles using Descriptive Statistics methods and transformation of fields .</li>
 <li>Optimized Linear Regression model with OLS evaluation function to reach the best model.</li>

-This is the repo for my first capstone project and it falls under "Anamoly Detection".From Sep 2019 to April 2020 I completed a number of projects as part of the Springboard Data Analytics Track.
+This is the repo of Case Study and it falls under "Anamoly Detection".From Sep 2019 to April 2020 I completed a number of  mini projects as part of the Springboard Data Analytics Track.